XPDevs/Genesis-AI/README.md

 These policies explain how Genesis-AI operates, including acceptable use, safety rules, and privacy standards.

+## License

+The source code in this repository is provided under the terms found in the LICENSE.md file.
+However, the live Genesis-AI website (https://xpdevs.github.io/Genesis-AI) operates under a separate custom license.
+That custom license governs your use of the hosted service and may include additional terms regarding usage, content policies, and safety requirements.
+When using the website directly, the website's custom license and the linked Terms of Service take precedence over the repository's LICENSE.md.

 ## Contact
 For information, suggestions, or inquiries:
 Visit the [XPDevs official website](https://xpdevs.github.io/) for updates, contact options, and related projects.